Shareef O'Neal

-Shareef Rashaun O'Neal (born January 11, 2000) is an American professional basketball player for the NBA G League Ignite of the NBA G League.
+Shareef Rashaun O'Neal (born January 11, 2000) is an American professional basketball player who last played for the NBA G League Ignite of the NBA G League.
 The son of Hall of Fame player Shaquille O'Neal, he attended Crossroads School in Santa Monica, California.
 As a senior forward, O'Neal was ranked among the top high school basketball players of his class.
-He was a redshirt during his first season in college with the UCLA Bruins, when he underwent heart surgery.
+He was a redshirt during his first season in college basketball with the UCLA Bruins, when he underwent heart surgery.
 He played as a reserve for the Bruins in 2019–20 before transferring midseason to the LSU Tigers.

+Off the courts, he is a recruiter for NIL deals for Reebok, appointed by Shaquille O'Neal, the President of the company.

 Early life

 Born in Los Angeles, O'Neal is the son of former National Basketball Association (NBA) player Shaquille O'Neal and Shaunie O'Neal.
-He has two older half-siblings, Taahirah and Myles, and three younger siblings: Amirah, Shaqir, and Me'arah.
+He has two older half-siblings and three younger siblings.
 Despite his father's basketball fame, Shareef grew up without a passion for the game and preferred skateboarding.
 His interest in basketball grew after he had a disappointing performance at a middle school Amateur Athletic Union game and was prompted to "prove everybody wrong" on the court.
 At age 13, O'Neal began training regularly and was able to dunk.